moham-kamil/ECG_DSP/README.md

 ## Overview
 ![Demonstration](assets/demo.gif)

-This project is a component of an **Electrocardiograph (ECG) Circuit Design and Software-based Processing** system utilizing the **MATLAB** environment.
+This repo is a part of an **Electrocardiograph (ECG) Circuit Design and Software-based Processing** system utilizing the **MATLAB** environment.
 The code captures ECG signals directly from an audio input (such as a microphone or line-in) and processes them in real-time.

 It employs Digital Signal Processing (DSP) techniques to clean the signal, detect peaks, and calculate essential vital indicators such as the Heart Rate in Beats Per Minute (BPM) and the Signal-to-Noise Ratio (SNR) both before and after filtering.